shreyaa26/The-Dice-Game/README.md

 ## Demo

-You can try out the game by visiting the [2D Roll the Dice Game Demo](https://your-username.github.io/2d-roll-the-dice-game).
+You can try out the game by visiting the [Roll the Dice Game Demo](https://shreyaa26.github.io/The-Dice-Game).

 ## Features